mchlol/calculator/readme.md

 Making the top value show the formula is cool but if it's just a straight up array it looks pretty ugly:
 ![](./images/screenshot-calculator-array.png)

-What we can do is use the array.join('') method where the indexes of the array can be joined into a string, and the '' just means there is no separator.
+What we can do is use the [array.join('') method](https://sebhastian.com/javascript-array-string/) where the indexes of the array can be joined into a string, and the '' just means there is no separator.
 [<img src="./images/screenshot-calculator-operate.gif" height="500"/>](./images/screenshot-calculator-operate.gif)

 Now the next thing to tackle is where the = prompts a calculation on the array in the top value.
 Say it's "1 + 1" which appears in the top screen, and outputs "2" in the main screen.
-* If we press = again we want to add 1 to 2.
+* If we press = again we want to take the output value of 2 and add the same number (1) to it.
+Essentially we want to "1+1+1+1" etc. when = is pressed.
 * If we press - we have to replace the top value with "2 - " and if we then press * we have to replace the top value with "2 * "
 * If we press another number, we have to clear the top value and set the main screen to show the new number only.